 - You will need to pay a bond for the camper van when you hire it.
 Different companies have different requirements here, so shop around as the value can be pretty substantial.
 You’ll need to have the total sum on a credit card for them to hold.

 Don’t miss our article on how to compare campervans for hire in New Zealand, we’ll tell you how to find the best, most reputable hire companies and how to compare the vehicles.

 Choosing to buy a campervan for your road trip

-- cheaper because you can buy and sell (assuming you have time as it can take quite a while to sell for a decent price) even so, what you lose on selling it for a lower price might be less then what you would have payed to rent it for all that time you used it.
+- Cheaper because you can buy and sell, assuming you have time as it can take quite a while to sell for a reasonable price).
+Even so, what you lose on selling it for a lower price might be less than what you would have paid to rent it all the time you used it.

 Con’s of buying a campervan

-- Campers can take a little while to sell which means you need to have time to move it if you want to see a decent return.
+- Campers can take a little while to sell, which means you need time to move them if you want a decent return.

 - You are responsible for all the running and maintenance costs of the van from the time you purchase it.